Find your Frequently Asked Questions here

 In April 2019, the Welsh Government declared a climate emergency.
 Since then, decarbonisation targets in Wales have become even more ambitious, with the Welsh Government pledging to achieve 100% of the nation’s energy supplied by low carbon sourced by 2035.

-To meet these targets, low carbon energy will need to be introduced, so the anticipated up to 49MW capacity of this site will make a significant contribution towards this.
+To meet these targets, low carbon energy will need to be introduced, so the anticipated c.
+30MW capacity of this site will make a significant contribution towards this.

 It is quicker and easier to deploy than any other renewable energy generating technology.
 Solar is also the world’s lowest cost power technology and requires less capital investment and construction.
 Solar power costs have fallen about 85% since 2010, mainly driven by increasingly efficient production of solar panels, lower installation costs, and advances in materials technology.
 This makes it better placed to help deliver renewable energy now.